jijinmichael/NLB/README.md

 Overall, NLB provides a highly scalable, reliable, and high-performance load balancing solution for distributing network traffic across multiple targets in AWS.

-Let's see some disadvantages of Network Load Balancer when compared to rest of the two.
+#### Let's see some disadvantages of Network Load Balancer when compared to rest of the two
+---
 - **Complexity:** NLB configuration can be complex compared to other load balancing options in AWS.
 It requires manual registration of targets, security groups, and target group associations, which can be challenging for users who are new to NLB or those who prefer simpler configuration options.

 - **Limited Protocol Support:** NLB operates at the transport layer (Layer 4) of the OSI model and supports only TCP and UDP protocols.
 If your application requires advanced protocol handling or application layer (Layer 7) features, such as HTTP header inspection or URL routing, you may need to consider using Application Load Balancer (ALB) instead.